Bombyx mori: As food

-In China, silkworms have also been proposed for cultivation by taikonauts as space food on long-term missions.
+In China, silkworms have also been proposed for cultivation as space food on long-term missions.

 In culture

 China

-In China, a legend indicates the discovery of the silkworm's silk was by an ancient empress named Leizu, the wife of the Yellow Emperor, also known as Xi Lingshi.
-She was drinking tea under a tree when a silk cocoon fell into her tea.
-As she picked it out and started to wrap the silk thread around her finger, she slowly felt a warm sensation.
-When the silk ran out, she saw a small larva.
-In an instant, she realized this caterpillar larva was the source of the silk.
-She taught this to the people and it became widespread.
-Many more legends about the silkworm are told.

 The Chinese guarded their knowledge of silk, but, according to one story, a Chinese princess given in marriage to a Khotan prince brought to the oasis the secret of silk manufacture, "hiding silkworms in her hair as part of her dowry", probably in the first half of the first century AD.
-About AD 550, Christian monks are said to have smuggled silkworms hidden in a hollow stick out of China, selling the secret to the eastern Romans.

 Vietnam

 According to a Vietnamese folk tale, silkworms were originally a beautiful housemaid running away from her gruesome masters and living in the mountain, where she was protected by the mountain god.
 One day, a lecherous god from the heaven came down to Earth to seduce women.
 When he saw her, he tried to rape her but she was able to escape and was hidden by the mountain god.
 The lecherous god then tried to find and capture her by setting a net trap around the mountain.
 With the blessing of Guanyin, the girl was able to safely swallow that net into her stomach.
 Finally, the evil god summons his fellow thunder and rain gods to attack and burn away her clothes, forcing her to hide in a cave.
 Naked and cold, she spit out the net and used it as a blanket to sleep.
 The girl died in her sleep, and as she wished to continue to help other people, her soul turned into silkworms.